katiestapleton/ATM-OOP/README.md

 Do not refactor the code or attempt to write fully functioning methods... just work through what objects, methods and properties you might use to represent the ATM machine.
 Create your own repo from scratch and submit your GitHub repo URL in Moodle.

+OOP FILE IS LOCATED IN AN INDEPENDENT TEXT FILE WITHIN REPO - Katie Stapleton